GridTools/gridtools/docs/manuals/getting_started/getting_started.rst

 -   Storages: how does |GT| manage the input and output fields.
 -   The first stencil: calculating :math:`L`, the second order Laplacian of :math:`\phi`.
 -   The final stencil: function calls, Do-method overloads and temporaries
--   MISSING: How to pass the :math:`\alpha`: Global accessors
--   MISSING: Distributing the work over multiple nodes: GCL
--   MISSING: Boundaries

 -----------------
 Coordinate System